 Skin Type 6

-Your skin is black.
+Your skin is dark.
 You rarely sunburn and have an extreme tolerance to sunlight.
 Tanning will have little to no effect on the color of your skin.

 UV Light